minoki/LunarML/README.md

 ## Features

+* Most of SML '97 language, including signatures and functors
 * [A subset of SML Basis Library](BasisLibrary.md)
 * [Interface to Lua](LuaInterface.md)

-The following SML '97 feature is not implemented yet:

-* Functors

 Successor ML features: